-Fantom, a fast, scalable and secure DAG-based smart contract platform for real-time cryptocurrency payments, has announced a research partnership with The University of Sydney (USYD), including a donation to the University’s Faculty of Engineering and Information Technologies.
+Fantom (fantom.foundation), a secure DAG-based smart contract platform for real-time cryptocurrency payments, has announced a research partnership with The University of Sydney (USYD), including a donation to the University’s Faculty of Engineering and Information Technologies.

 Led by University of Sydney Associate Professor of Computer Science, Bernhard Scholz, the initial funding will support a dedicated research group in building a new programming toolchain for the community and Fantom through open source research and software artifacts.
 The aim is to create automatic bug-checking software for safer smart contract development.

 Commenting on the partnership, Prof. Scholz said: “With the incredible research grant and support that we’ve received from Fantom, this project will help the University of Sydney deliver research papers and software artifacts, and provide unique blockchain-related research opportunities in higher education

 “As educators, it’s our job to provide students with as much experience and as many tools as possible to succeed in the industries of today.
 Blockchain has played a dominant role in the evolution of programming, and we look forward to contributing its advancement through our work with Fantom,” he concluded.

 “With a market capitalization of over $200 billion, the need for increased security in cryptocurrencies and distributed ledgers is paramount.
 From multi-million dollar hacks to wallet freezes, we have seen that poorly-written smart contracts have disastrous consequences for the entire industry.
 This partnership will enable safer smart contract programming while also providing the hands-on experience necessary to drive blockchain innovation and development.”

 Fantom’s research partnership will focus on four areas: